 The Company's executive officers participate in the Gannett Retirement Plan, a defined benefit pension plan which is qualified under Section 401 of the Internal Revenue Code, and the Gannett Supplemental Retirement Plan, an unfunded, nonqualified plan.
-The annual pension benefit under the plans, taken together, is largely determined by the number of years of employment multiplied by a percentage of the participant's final average earnings (during the executive's highest five consecutive years).
+The annual pension benefit under the plans, taken together, is largely determined by the number of years of employment multiplied by a percentage of the participant's final average earnings (during the executive officer's five highest consecutive years).
 The Internal Revenue Code places limitations on the amount of pension benefits that may be paid under qualified plans.
 Any benefits payable above those limitations will be paid under the Gannett Supplemental Retirement Plan.

-The table below may be used to calculate the approximate annual benefits payable at retirement at age 65 under these two retirement plans to individuals in specified compensation and years-of-service classifications (subject to a reduction equal to 50% of the Social Security Primary Insurance Amount payable).
+The table below may be used to calculate the approximate annual benefits payable at retirement at age 65 under these two retirement plans to the individuals named in the above Summary Compensation Table in specified compensation and years-of-service classifications (subject to a reduction equal to 50% of the Social Security Primary Insurance Amount payable).